openstack/horizon/doc/source/topics/packaging.rst

 Why we use XStatic
 ------------------

-XStatic provides the following features that are are not currently available by default with systems like NPM and Grunt:
+XStatic provides the following features that are not currently available by default with systems like NPM and Grunt:

  - Dependency checks: XStatic checks that dependencies, such as fonts